mmesh/docs/docs/platform/administration/support.md

+---
+title: [Support] Manage your Tickets
+description: Learn how to manage your tickets and interact with the mmesh Customer Success Team using mmeshctl or the mmesh webUI.
+---

 # Support

 mmesh aims to be a simple and enjoyable platform, not only by offering a reliable service to its clients but also by building a premium customer experience.